esroyo/scoped-performance/README.md

 # ScopedPerformance
 [![deno doc](https://doc.deno.land/badge.svg)](https://doc.deno.land/https/deno.land/x/scoped_performance/mod.ts) [![codecov](https://codecov.io/gh/esroyo/scoped-performance/graph/badge.svg?token=OVVLMQFJ3A)](https://codecov.io/gh/esroyo/scoped-performance)

-A Performance API (User timing) wrapper to avoid mark/measure name collisions.
+Safely use the Performance API User timing features without fear of having name collisions with another concurrently running code.

 #### Problem

 When working with the
 [User Timing Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance_API/User_timing) on a Deno server with async handlers.
-You may encounter interferences, as the `performance` instance and entries are shared for all the concurrently executing handlers on the same isolate.
+You may encounter interferences, as the `performance` instance (and entries) are shared for all the concurrently executing handlers on the same isolate.

-The following code poses a problem because the same names might be used for diferent requests if they overlap in time:
+The following code poses a problem because the same names might be used for different requests if they overlap in time:

 ```ts
 Deno.serve(async (_req: Request => {